 - Not tailoring content to the buyer journey stage.
-Your leads aren’t really being nurtured if your Thank You page content doesn’t make perfect sense to them at their point in the buyer journey.
+Your cybersecurity leads aren’t really being nurtured if your Thank You page content doesn’t make perfect sense to them at their point in the buyer journey.
 Make sure whatever content you feature, whether it’s on the Thank You page or elsewhere (for example, follow-up emails, blog posts, or later landing pages) is targeted to where the leads happen to be in your funnel.

 - Not testing.
 All things in your marketing should be optimized—and you can’t optimize without testing.
 It’s essential to run A/B tests on every element of your landing page, from your headline and subheads, to your call-to-action and even your primary Thank You page “offer.”
 If you don’t test, you’ll miss out on what Thank You page tweaks can drive conversions and revenue.

 - Not bringing back people to the website.
 While landing pages should only have one conversion goal and so should be with no menus or links to distract the visitors, the thank you page should encourage your visitors to browse your website and consume more content.